plva/blog/posts/2025-06-designing-python-ai-agent-workspace.md

 * **Release loops** package, tag, and document in one motion.
 * **Security loops** surface issues early; guard-rails let agents run unattended while humans handle nuance.

-Security still needs people.
-Guard-rails lock the obvious doors, but they don’t watch the hallway.
-We still review sensitive PRs, rotate keys, scan logs, patch base images, and rehearse incident drills.
-Automation just clears the routine checks so humans—and higher-level agents—can look for the subtle issues a static scan will miss.

 If that feels like too much work on day one, consider the clock speed of agents.
 They push code around the clock, so a missing guard-rail can hurt days or weeks earlier than it would on a human-only team.
 A few hours of wiring now beats a long stretch of future damage control.
+What's costly and difficult to set up in a greenfield project is often unaffordable in a mature code-base (so at that point you're usually stuck with what you've got because of the negative tradeoff between risk/benefit).

 ---

 ### Design-up-front is not Waterfall 2.0

-Classic waterfall assumed long spec cycles and expensive change. **Waterfall + Agents feels different:** agents iterate continuously, but they need clear, deterministic rules to stay within bounds.
+If your "Mythical Man Month", "This is just Waterfall repackaged" spidey sense is tingling, you're technically not wrong.
+However, classic waterfall assumed long spec cycles and expensive change. **Waterfall + Agents feels different:** agents iterate continuously, but they need clear, deterministic rules to stay within bounds.
 We lay the rails first, then let the train run.
 It is still "move fast," just not "move fast and hope."
 Or, borrowing SpaceX's phrasing: *move fast and break staging, not production.*

+If that still doesn't convince you, tell me this: what's the difference between a sprint plan and a waterfall SDLC?
+Aren't they mostly the same other than scope and time bounds?
+I don't think it's far fetched to presume we'll soon have agents completing a sprint's worth of stories in a single day.
+In fact, I'd even argue we're already there (if we're talking junior level SEs), it just doesn't quite feel like it because the bottleneck is still the human reviewer who needs to see if the models haven't suddenly turned to cats that need herding.

+I can't quite pin my finger on it, but it really does feel like design up front is the sensible approach to AI-agent-based software development, at least in the near term future.
+I'm sure they'll eventually adopt an agile mindset, but agile doesn't quite seem to work without some weather-worn lead gently steering the juniors to sensible sprints.
 ---

 ## The design backlog in outline